pblaas/docker_nginxphpfpm/README.md

 # docker_nginxphpfpm

-This phpfpm docker image build files add Redis functionality and is primary used in conjunction with docker_nginx.
+This nginx docker image build files expects a phpfpm service to be available on phpfpm-svc and is primary used in conjunction with docker_phpfpm.

+Website content is expected in the directory /app